Discover how to understand men and their mixed signals which can be confusing. Texting, canceling, cooking you dinner, what does it all mean?

-“Hi Ronnie The Dating Coach for Women,
+“Hi Ronnie Love & Dating Coach for Women,

 Three weeks later I let him know I would be in town the next day.
 He said that unfortunately he was busy and he couldn’t make it.
 But when I pulled into town the next day he texted me and asked me to lunch.
 We met for an hour.
 We haven’t seen each other in 20 years.
 He’s 40.
 I’m 39.

-Anyway, we left the lunch with no future plan.
-I was a bit confused as to whether it was a date or not.
-A few hours later I texted him to say it was great seeing him.
-He said he loved chatting and “let’s do it again sometime.”
-So a few weeks later I let him know I’d be in town in a few days and asked if he wanted to get together.
+So, a few weeks later I let him know I’d be in town in a few days and asked if he wanted to get together.
 He invited me to his house for dinner.
 He’s a trustworthy guy so I accepted.
 Still couldn’t tell if it was a date.

 I can’t figure this out.
 Is this guy trying to pursue me or is this just a friend hosting a friend when I’m out of town on business?
 I’m totally into him.
 He’s very grounded and a kind person.
 I want him to like me.
 I just can’t tell if he likes me as a date or as a friend.